Boeing to build Navy aircraft at MidAmerica, invest $200M - KTVZ

 AP Political Writer

 SPRINGFIELD, Ill.
 (AP) — Chicago-based aerospace giant Boeing Co. will invest $200 million to manufacture the U.S. Navy’s latest unmanned aircraft at MidAmerica St. Louis Airport.
-Officials from the company, local and state government made the announcement Friday at the airfield in Mascoutah, southeast of St. Louis.
+A news release provided to The Associated Press in advance indicates that state and company officials plan a Friday afternoon announcement at the airfield in Mascoutah, southeast of St. Louis.
 Boeing plans to manufacture the MQ-25 Stingray, the Navy’s first carrier-based unmanned aircraft.
 It will come out of a state-of-the art, 300,000-square-foot facility.
 Construction is scheduled to start later this year and be completed by 2024.
-The state is providing reductions in the company’s income-tax liability in exchange for the $200 million investment and promise to add at least 150 jobs.
+The operation will have about 150 employees.